Back to Database

 Sturmpistolen

-during the Caporetto Offensive, 25th October 1917.
-Note the magazine pouches.
+Sturmpistolepatrouille of the Gebirgsschützen-Regiment Nr.
+1 (Landwehr-Infanterie-Regiment Nr.
+4), 25th October 1917.
+Note the magazine pouches

 (Austrian National Library)